Diversity

 As a mentor and a teacher, I am constantly learning from my students.
 In my courses I incorporate readings from diverse authors and facilitate class discussions about how identity matters in academic research and in public policy.
 I have the distinct honor of learning from my students about their own histories and their ideas about what equity in policy might look like as we discuss how diverse groups experience policies and programs.
 In these roles I learn more about what promises my students believe were made to them about college and academia.
 I learn, too, how the university breaks those promises for marginalized students.
 As I learn, I realize more and more that this world is not one I want my students to bear.

-I hope to build a world through research, teaching, and mentorship that enables every member of an academic community to flourish.
+I hope to build a world through research, teaching, service, and mentorship that enables every member of an academic community to flourish.